lokesh8772/Geo_obsidian_vault/Science/Magnetism.md

 3. diamagnetic -> weakly repelled to the magnets-> water, copper, gold, silver magnetic field lines originate at North pole -> ...

+### Curie temperature
+the temp above which a ferromagnatic material loses it charisteristics and becomes paramagnetic, max -> cobalt

 ### Earth
 1. magnetic north pole -> geographical south pole ... ke paas and vice versa -> that's why a suspended magnet's north pole -> points to the geo. north of the earth.
 2. magnetic axis tilted at 11 - 15$\degree$ to the geo. axis